Transportation Alert - Concurrent Oracle Park/Chase Center Events 5/20

 Reserve Parking North of Oracle Park with Spot Hero

 Find a wide range of convenient and affordable parking options in advance through SpotHero, the nation’s leading parking reservation app.
-We strongly recommend parking north of Oracle Park due to heavier-than-normal congestion in the Mission Bay neighborhood before and after concurrent events.
+We strongly recommend parking north of Oracle Park due to heavier-than-normal congestion in the Mission Bay neighborhood when events at the two venues overlap.

-Season ticket and premium parking passes for Lot A/Pier 48 will be recognized as normal even when there are concurrent events scheduled.
+Season ticket and premium parking passes, SpotHero reservations for Lot A/Pier 48, as well as ADA placards, will be recognized as normal even when there are concurrent events scheduled.
 Find Waze directions to the main parking facilities north of Oracle Park below.

-Parking will still be available for pass holders and for those paying cash/credit during concurrent events.
-If you plan to park in Lot A & Pier 48, just be prepared for more traffic congestion than normal on the way into and out of the lot.
+Parking will still be available for pass holders during concurrent events.
+If you plan to park in Lot A/Pier 48, just be prepared for more traffic congestion than normal on the way into and out of the lot.
 Please comply with directions from uniformed officers and parking lot staff.

-Pass Holders: Our parking lot operator, Impark, will ensure that there are enough spaces for all parking pass holders and event staff in Lot A & Pier 48.
+Passes & Reservations: Our parking lot operator, Impark, will ensure that there are enough spaces for everyone with a valid parking pass or reservation in Lot A & Pier 48.

 Post-Game Circulation: Traffic patterns south of Lot A & Pier 48 may be adjusted after the game to account for high levels of activity outside the Chase Center (Chase Center events are generally scheduled to end between 10 and 11 p.m.).
 Please follow directions from uniformed officers for the most efficient route to I-280 and points south.